xaoex/reality-simulation-code/README.md

 * Update so nothing can steal/have anything.
 Robs them automatically.
 * Fix slepe problem.
 * Import modules from before.
+* Soulmate: RSAXCODE works as long as they exist.

 linktr.ee/xaoex